voxpupuli/puppet-jira/README.md

 * JIRA requires a Java Developers Kit (JDK) or Java Run-time Environment (JRE) platform to be installed on your server's operating system.
-Oracle JDK / JRE (formerly Sun JDK / JRE) versions 7 and 8 are currently supported by Atlassian.
+Oracle JDK / JRE (formerly Sun JDK / JRE) versions 8 (and 11 since JIRA 8.2) are currently supported by Atlassian.
+OpenJDK version 8 (and 11 since JIRA 8.2) are supported as well - Atlassian recommends to use AdoptOpenJDK to get better support

 * JIRA requires a relational database to store its issue data.
-This module currently supports PostgreSQL 8.4 to 9.x and MySQL 5.x and Oracle 11g and Microsoft SQL Server 2008 & 2012.
+This module currently supports PostgreSQL and MySQL and Oracle and Microsoft SQL Server.
   We suggest using puppetlabs-postgresql/puppetlabs-mysql modules to configure/manage the database.
 The module uses PostgreSQL as a default.

 * Whilst not required, for production use we recommend using nginx/apache as a reverse proxy to JIRA.
 We suggest using the jfryman/nginx puppet module.